 Leading an accountable and effective continuum of care to support Georgians with behavioral health challenges, and intellectual and developmental disabilities in a dynamic health care environment.

 Easy access to high-quality care that leads to a life of recovery and independence for the people we serve.

 OBHP uses the Strategic Prevention Framework (SPF), SAMHSA’s five-step planning process that guides the planning, implementation, and evaluation of evidence-based, culturally appropriate, and sustainable prevention activities.
-The OBHP also uses a Public Health approach to implement evidence-based strategies within local communities to achieve positive state-level outcomes.
+The OBHPFG also uses a Public Health approach to implement evidence-based strategies within local communities to achieve positive state-level outcomes.

 The steps of the SPF include:

 - Step 1: Assess Needs: What is the problem, and how can I learn more?

 - Step 2: Build Capacity: What do I have to work with?